own-pt/openWordnet-PT/README.md

-Please use the GitHub issue tracker (https://github.com/arademaker/wordnet-br/issues) or use the [web interface](http://wnpt.brlcloud.com/wn/) for make suggestions in the data.
+Please use the GitHub issue tracker (https://github.com/arademaker/wordnet-br/issues) or use the [web interface](http://wnpt.brlcloud.com/wn/) to make suggestions about the data.

 ## How the project started?